bbbradsmith/SNES_stuff/extbgtest/readme.txt

 Rebuild requirements:
+cc65 - put it in a cc65 folder and run build.bat
 python 3 - gfx.py will rebuild the chr/pal assets
-cc65 - put it in a cc65 folder and run build.bat
+pillow - python image library needed for gfx.py

 rainwarrior 2022